KnolCase is a case-based knowledge management tool for

-This makes it practically impossible to read your case file without knowledge of
+This makes it practically impossible to access your case file without knowledge

 Clicking content_copy will copy the secret URL to the clipboard,

-again.
-Your master copy of the (unencrypted) case file will still be stored on
+Your master copy of the (unencrypted) case file will still be stored on your

 Publish: You can publish all the topics in your case in